mattermost/mattermost-plugin-jira/README.md

 #### Step 3: Install the plugin as an application in Jira

 If you want to allow users to [create and manage Jira issues across Mattermost channels](#11-create-and-manage-jira-issues-in-mattermost), install the plugin as an application in your Jira instance.

-1. Go to **System Console > Plugins > Jira**, and set **Allow users to connect their Mattermost accounts to Jira** to true.
-2. Install the plugin as an application.
 For Jira Server or Data Center instances, post `/jira install server <your-jira-url>` to a Mattermost channel as a Mattermost System Admin, and follow the steps posted to the channel.
 For Jira Cloud, post `/jira install cloud <your-jira-url>`.

 If you face issues installing the plugin, see our [Frequently Asked Questions](#5-frequently-asked-questions-faq) for troubleshooting help, or open an issue in the [Mattermost Forum](http://forum.mattermost.org).

+**Note**: If you experience problems with Jira-related user interactions in Mattermost such as creating issues, disable these features by setting **Allow users to connect their Mattermost accounts to Jira** to false in **System Console > Plugins > Jira**.
+This setting does not affect Jira webhook notifications.
+After changing this setting to false, disable, then re-enable this plugin in **System Console > Plugins > Plugin Management** to reset the plugin state for all users.

 ## 3. Jira v2 Roadmap